 The 24-Month Bar

-Any individual who participates in a J-1 Exchange Visitor program in the Professor or Researcher Scholar categories on or after 11/18/06 is subject to a 24-month bar on “repeat participation” in those categories.
-Scholars subject to the bar may not return to the U.S. as a J-1 in the Professor or Research Scholar categories for the 24-month period.
+Scholars subject to the bar may not return to the U.S. on "repeat participation" as a J-1 in the Professor or Research Scholar category for the 24-month period.

 Am I Subject to the 24-Month Bar?

-Any J exchange visitor in the Research Scholar or Professor categories (and their J-2 dependents) whose J-1 program ends on or after November 18, 2006 is subject to the 24 month bar.
-The J-1 program end date can be found in section 3 of your DS-2019.
+Any J Exchange Visitor in the Professor or Research Scholar category (and their J-2 dependents) whose J-1 program ends on or after November 18, 2006 is subject to the 24- month bar.
+The J-1 program end date can be found in section 3 of your Form DS-2019.
 The J-1 category can be found in section 4.

-J exchange visitors in the Short-Term Scholar, Specialist or Student categories are not subject to the 24 month bar.
-The J category can be found in section 4 of your DS-2019.
+J Exchange Visitors in the Short-Term Scholar, Specialist or Student categories are not subject to the 24- month bar.
+The J category can be found in section 4 of your Form DS-2019.

 Your Future Options

-If you are subject to the 24 month bar, you will not be able return to the U.S. as a J-1 scholar in the Research Scholar or Professor categories for a two year period.
-However, you may be able to return in a different J-1 category or with a different type of visa.
+If you are subject to the 24-month bar, you will not be able return to the U.S. as a J-1 scholar in the Professor or Research Scholar category for a two-year period.
+However, you may be able to return in a different J category or with a different type of visa.
 You may also consider extending your current J-1 status for a longer period, if possible.
-It is important that you consult with the international scholars office at Berkeley or other institutions if you have plans to return to the U.S. in the future for research or teaching.
+It is important that you consult with the international office at Berkeley or other institutions if you have plans to return to the U.S. in the future for research or teaching.